 Physical Therapy Doctoral Program (Minnesota)

-Mayo School of Health Sciences Physical Therapy Program at Mayo Clinic in Rochester is a 33-month, entry-level Doctor of Physical Therapy (DPT) program that will prepare you for your career as a physical therapist.
+Mayo School of Health Sciences' Physical Therapy Doctoral Program at Mayo Clinic's campus in Rochester, Minnesota, is a 33-month, entry-level Doctor of Physical Therapy (DPT) program that prepares you for your career as a physical therapist.

 The program is committed to educating students to become knowledgeable, skillful generalist physical therapists who embrace high ethical and professional standards.

 When you graduate from the program, you will be:

 - Skilled in screening, examination, evaluation, diagnosis, prognosis, intervention and prevention of disorders or conditions impairing movement, function and health

 - Capable of assuming responsibility for independent judgment in making sound decisions regarding patient management

 - Prepared to care for patients with varying conditions and in diverse health care settings